 Kiyosaki states that you can tell if you’re in the quadrant of a true business owner (B) and not just self-employed (S) by taking an audit of what would happen if you left your business for a year or more.

 Those operating a true business (B), can leave their business for a year and when they return their business will potentially be running better and more profitably than before they left.

-These can be investments in stocks, bonds, real estate or any number of investments that offers a monthly residual income.
+These can be investments in stocks, bonds, real estate, or any number of investments that offer a monthly residual income.

 I always think of the shark tank when I think of the investor category.

-Every time Mr. Wonderful (Kevin O’Leary) offers somebody a royalty in perpetuity (meaning they get paid a royalty for each sale… forever) and they turn it down I cringe.
+Every time Mr. Wonderful (Kevin O’Leary) offers somebody a royalty in perpetuity (meaning they get paid a royalty for each sale… forever) and they turn it down… I cringe.

 Just to give you an idea of how powerful royalties can be, check out this quick video on the guy that created and owned the patent for super-soaker water guns.